 - Provides links to an array of governmental statistics and organizations such the SC Municipal Association.
 Lists recent publications of interest to SC issues.

 Strom Thurmond Institute of Government and Public Affairs (Clemson University) - Provides regular updates on the economic situation for SC, lists its publications, and gives a calendar of relevant lectures.

-(5) Hear and understand the different politics of your neighbor These are sites to help you host a meeting or meet up digitally.
+(9) Hear and understand the different politics of your neighbor: These are websites designed to help you host a meeting or meet up digitally.

 (10) The next opportunity to vote is never far away.
 Check Your Voter Registration to determine in which federal, state, county, and municipal or public service districts you live.
 The League goes out into the community to register voters throughout the year.
 If you are interested in joining us, please email email@example.com.
 And if you are interested in doing more than voting on Election Day, volunteer as a poll worker at your local precinct.